kashsingh/abc-college-service/README.md

 I'm using [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) to encode passwords.
 Your can generate your hashes with this simple tool: [Bcrypt Generator](https://www.bcrypt-generator.com)

+###### Note: I haven't developed the front-end for the application yet but will provide a link to its repository once I complete them.

 ## Copyright and license

 The code is released under the [MIT license](LICENSE?raw=true).